Method and philosophy

 Integrason’s methodology is a form of music education and collective creativity, created by Pablo Persico in 2009 (although his first experiences of working within this methodology were recorded in 2001).

-The method takes influence from Carl Orff’s method, the system of children’s and youth orchestras in Venezuela and Soundpainting.
+The method takes influence from Carl Orff, Suzuki, the system of children’s and youth orchestras in Venezuela and incorporates languages such as soundpainting.

 The philosophy is based on the principle that musical creativity and group practice are a means of both individual and social growth and development.